 Many people are under the impression that dissections are related to heart disease, but they are not.

 The number one sign of an aortic dissection is rip-roaring chest pain that radiates to your back.
 People present symptoms in different ways, but the number one symptom is chest pain.
 The pain tends to be acute and severe with constant chest pain until you are taken care of.

 There are two types of aortic dissections:

 Type A dissections come right out of the heart.
 The tear from Type A dissections can cut off the coronaries — the arteries that surround and supply the heart.
 It can also cause a stroke and cut off the carotids (the two main arteries that carry blood to the head, neck and brain and their two main branches).

 Type B dissections are descending thoracic aorta dissections.
 The thoracic aorta is the part of the aorta located in the thorax.
 Type B dissections can get aneurysmal, which is when the artery becomes excessively enlarged due to the weakening of the artery wall.
 They can also cut off blood flow to vessels of the abdomen or legs.
 They can also become big and risk rupturing, which causes death.

 If a patient is diagnosed with an aortic dissection, they have likely been admitted into an emergency room.
-The problem is that the patient only has a couple hours to live, so action needs to be taken immediately.
+Following an aortic dissection, the patient only has a couple hours to live, so action needs to be taken immediately.

 The USC CardioVascular Thoracic Institute at Keck Medicine of USC has a rapid transport system that brings patients to our facilities quickly.
 We handle more aortic dissections than any other medical enter in Southern California and are staffed with a fantastic team.